espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Corpsecaller Round.md

 **Success** The foe takes half damage.

-**Failure** The foe takes full damage and is [[Doomed|Doomed 1]].
+**Failure** The foe takes full damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 1]].
 If the foe dies within the next 24 hours, its corpse is tethered to the Void, making it easier to raise as an undead.
 Creatures using the create undead ritual on the foe's corpse receive a +2 circumstance bonus to their primary and secondary skill checks for the ritual.

-**Critical Failure** As failure, except the foe takes double damage and is [[Doomed|Doomed 2]].
+**Critical Failure** As failure, except the foe takes double damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 2]].